kubeflow/website/content/docs/pipelines/sdk/dsl-recursion.md

   task_factory_c(op_a.output).after(graph_op_a)
 ```

-## Limitation
+## Limitations

-* Type checking is not working for the recursive function.
+* [Type checking](/docs/pipelines/sdk/static-type-checking) does not work for the recursive functions.
 In other words, The type information that is annotated to the recursive
 function signature will not be checked.
-* Since the output of the recursive function cannot be dynamically resolved, output from the recursive functions can be
+* Since the output of the recursive functions cannot be dynamically resolved, the downstream ContainerOps cannot
-accessed in the downstream ContainerOps.
+access the output from the recursive functions.
-* A known [issue](https://github.com/kubeflow/pipelines/issues/1065) that the recursion fails to work when there are
+* A known [issue](https://github.com/kubeflow/pipelines/issues/1065) is that the recursion fails to work when there are
 multiple recursive function calls in the function body.

 ## Next steps